 The leaves are alternate or spirally arranged on the stems, their petioles about 1 cm long.
 The leaves are imparipinnate, meaning they are compound, bearing paired leaflets along a rachis, at the end of which a terminal leaflet is present.
 Paripinnate trees have compound leaves on which no terminal leaflets are present.

-The stems are brittle.
-Young branches appear unkempt with persistent, hairy stipules.
-The leaf structure is compound, bearing two to three pairs of leaflets, as well as a terminal leaflet (imparipinnate; no terminal leaflet present makes a compound leaf paripinnate).
-The terminal leaflet and the adjacent pair are usually the biggest on the leaf.
-The leaflet shape is obovate, leaf apices rounded and the margins distinctly toothed or serrated.
+Ouhout usually has two to four pairs of leaflets on which the terminal leaflet and the adjacent pair are usually the biggest on the leaf.
+The leaflet shape is obovate, the leaf-tips rounded and the margins distinctly toothed or serrated.

 The tree plays a role in traditional medicine.
-It is also regarded as an indicator of a stream being suitable for stocking with trout (Coates Palgrave, 2002; Schmidt, et al, 2002).
+It is also regarded as an indicator of a stream being suitable for stocking with trout (Coates Palgrave, 2002; Schmidt, et al, 2002; http://redlist.sanbi.org).

 (Also see the Plant Record on the species elsewhere on this Site.)